Scholarships that empower the

 Awarded to a student enrolled in graduate studies related to physical rehabilitation & research, with preference given to research related to spinal cord injuries.
 Local and Israeli students are accepted who study in Canada or Israel.

-Language, literature, culture, art or music; or in any field of medical, scientific or industrial endeavour or research
+Language, literature, culture, Jewish Studies, art or music; or in any field of medical, scientific or industrial endeavour or research

 Jenny Panitch Beckow Memorial Scholarship Israel

-For graduate study or research for a qualified and interested Canadian student who is entering into or is currently enrolled in a program of graduate studies at an Israeli university; fields of study: language, literature, culture, art or music; or in any field of medical, scientific or industrial endeavor or research.
+For graduate study or research for a qualified and interested Canadian student who is entering into or is currently enrolled in a program of graduate studies at an Israeli university; fields of study: language, literature, culture, Jewish Studies, art or music; or in any field of medical, scientific or industrial endeavor or research.
 All applicants are to list the financial assistance which they are already receiving for the forthcoming academic year.
+When Ruth Beckow started to think about her will and her philanthropic dreams, one priority stood out: to honour the memory of her mother, Jenny Panitch who, she says, encapsulated the spirit and soul of Raoul Wallenberg and others who helped save Jews during the Holocaust.
+“My mother would have wanted some recognition of their bravery,” says Ruth.
+“She was truly a kindred spirit, so sadly dismayed by this tragedy.”
+She decided to create a scholarship program that creates bridges and understanding by offering the opportunity to experience life in the other’s country while studying, to promote mutual friendship and linking of our people.
+Applicants are required to describe other scholarships and financial assistance to which they are entitled during the period of studies under question.

 Judaics and/or Israel